mixacom/GetAndCleanDataProject/codebook.md

 ###Notes on the original (raw) data
 The original dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
-See 'raw_features_info.txt' for more details.
+See https://github.com/mixacom/GetAndCleanDataProject/blob/master/raw_features_info.txt for more details.

 ##Creating the tidy datafile